LasseNatvig/FLTK_plot_funcs/README.md

 FLTK project plotting functions based on PPP and bumpy road...

-The folder FLTK-test-1 is an error made by a novice user (Lasse), could be removed
+The folder FLTK-test-1 is where git-info is stored ???, I do not understand why --- probably because of novice user (Lasse)